ClarkGH/smackhem/docs/portability-rules.md

 Lighting:

-- Is grayscale only
+- Is grayscale only (subject to change)
 - Is derived from mesh data
 - Is applied in shaders

-Lighting must never be:
+Lighting must never be (for simplicity and to prevent headaches):

 - A gameplay mechanic
 - A world system